-All required original documents must be submitted to the court office on time, extension will not be granted.
-The court does not accept documents by fax or email, they must be submitted in person or by mail.
-For a complete list of required documents, please refer to the affidavit that was given to you at the time you signed up for the class or print out driver safety form on our forms page.
+All required original documents must be submitted to the court office on time.
+An extension will not be granted.
+The court does not accept documents by fax or email; documents must be submitted in person or by mail.
+For a complete list of required documents, please refer to the affidavit given to you at the time you signed up for the class or print out Driver Safety Course Request Form (PDF).
 Incomplete documentation will be returned.